cronofy/Developer-Demo-Starter/README.md

 # Cronofy UI Elements: demo application

 This repo is to be used alongside the [Developer Demo Tutorial](https://docs.cronofy.com/developers/getting-started/demo-app).

-This repo contains the starter code you need to follow along with the tutorial.
+This repo contains two branches: `starter`, and `master`.

+* The starter code you need to follow along with the tutorial is on the `starter` branch.
+Checkout this branch if you want to work through the tutorial step-by-step.
-You can view the finished code by checking out the `final` branch of this repo.
+* The completed code for the tutorial is on the `master` branch.
+Checkout this branch if you want to view the full, finished code for the tutorial (including some extra error handling not covered in the tutorial itself).

 ## Quickstart guide